Army Rank Shoulder Boards

 Private

-Officer Cadets (Kursants) wore modified shoulder boards based on their rank.
-The basic type (for Privates) had two yellow stripes and the letter K (for Kursant) on them.
-If the cadet was of higher rank then he was allowed to wear his rank stripes on the basic board.
-The colors of the boards are the same as for the regular army enlisted boards.
+Regardless of color, all basic versions featured two long yellow stripes running along each side and the letter "K" (for kursant) on them.
+If the cadet was of a rank higher than a private, then he was allowed to wear his rank stripes above the "K" on the basic board.

 Coming Soon!